 “The market has not 100 percent priced in QE3 yet,” said Masafumi Yamamoto, chief FX strategist at Barclays, noting that whether its monthly purchase size would be larger than that under the previous QE of $75 billion would be important, regardless of whether the programme is open-ended or not.

 In the Reuters poll, among economists that saw a new stimulus programme being open-ended, the median forecasts for how big the initial installments would be came to $70 billion per month.

-Later on Thursday, the Swiss National Bank is expected to keep its target range for the Swiss franc LIBOR unchanged and retain its cap on the Swiss franc at 1.20 francs to the euro when it announces its monetary policy decision.
+Later in the day, the Swiss National Bank is expected to keep its target range for the Swiss franc LIBOR unchanged and retain its cap on the euro/Swiss franc currency pair at 1.20 francs when it announces its monetary policy decision on Thursday.